Welcome to Moose Pond Association!

-To download the Fall 2013 "Moose Pond Matters", click here.
+To download the 2015 "Moose Pond Matters", click here.

 Many thanks to Collins Plumbing & Heating, Bridgton, ME for their continued support.
 Both Moose Pond boat wash stations (Rt.
 302 Firehouse and accross from the Denmark public swim area) are maintained by Collins Plumbing.
 They have been donating their service for three years.
 This past year the Denmark station was vandalized and parts were replaced and the station was working in time for the Summer season - at no cost to our Association.
 If you see one of the Collins Plumbing trucks, stop and thank them for their support.